openshift/kubesan/docs/1-getting-started.md

     - ReadWriteOnce
 ```

-You can have several Subprovisioner `StorageClass`es on the same cluster that
+You can have several KubeSAN `StorageClass`es on the same cluster that
 are backed by different shared volume groups.